mtahaarif/ECG-Signal-Denoising-using-Classical-and-Adaptive-Filtering/README.md

 **How it differs from standard LMS:** NLMS normalizes the adaptation step size by the instantaneous energy of the input buffer (`epsilon + buffer_nlms' * buffer_nlms`), which improves convergence stability and speed when the input signal's power varies over time (non-stationary noise) — a common characteristic of biomedical signals like ECG.

-Per the report's conclusion, **NLMS achieved the best SNR improvement and RMSE reduction** of the three methods tested, making it the top performer for this task.
+Conclusion, **NLMS achieved the best SNR improvement and RMSE reduction** of the three methods tested, making it the top performer for this task.

 ---